-Tabcat is an innovative tracking device that lets you keep on top of the whereabouts of your pet.
+Tabcat is a popular tracking device that lets you keep on top of the whereabouts of your pet.
 Attaching easily to your cat’s collar, the gizmo is lightweight (6 grams versus GPS tags which are normally 30+ grams), but robust enough to stay on whatever they get up to.

 The directional handset picks up the signal from your kitty and then tells you which way to walk to find them.
 A single red light tells you’re in range and then as you walk in the right direction and get closer lights go to amber and then green guiding you right to your kitty.

 Tabcat can track your cat up to 122 meters in clear line of sight and guide you right to their location, within 2.5cm.
 The company says, about 70% of customers they have spoken to said their cat learned to come back on its own when they pressed the locate button.
 Doing this activates a small beep on the tag.
 It seems you can train them to associate the beep with a treat.